sourcegraph/sourcegraph-public-snapshot/docs/config/localstore.md

 ## Enable PostgreSQL Backend

-In order to use the `pgsql` backend you will need to use the `src serve --local-store=pgsql` CLI option or add the following to your configuration file:
+To use the `pgsql` backend, use the `src serve --local-store=pgsql` CLI option or add the following to your configuration file:

 ```
-[serve.Local store]
+[serve]
-Store = pgsql
+local-store = pgsql
 ```

 Note: If you installed Sourcegraph using one of the standard distribution or cloud provider packages,